greatxue/coding_language/cpp_tut/3_cpp_string.md

 | `str.insert(pos, text)`         | Inserts `text` into `str` at `pos`                        |
 | `str.replace(pos, count, text)` | Replaces `count` characters in `str` with `text` at `pos` |

+### 3.3.3 Technics for C++ Strings

 **Avoiding the use of destructive operations**

-For three possible solutions, we could make a comparison:
+As you have seen initially, Strings in C++ is mutable, thus we need to emphasis more about the philosophy of using that.
+Among three possible solutions, we could make a comparison:

 + **Case convertion without changing the original:** Safe, but not that efficient.